genego-io/genego-io/README.md

 ### Hello, World! 👋

-My name is Edwin, I'm software developer who loves to work with [Python](https://github.com/python), [Django](https://github.com/django/django) & [HTMX](https://htmx.org/).
+My name is Edwin, I am a software developer native in Python and Django, as well as HTML and Javascript.

 I also actively work on the [Konfuzio server](https://help.konfuzio.com/modules/index.html) and with the [Konfuzio SDK](https://github.com/konfuzio-ai/konfuzio-sdk)

-I'm currently most interested in AI, OCR, document processing, building API's and automating systems.
+I'm currently most interested in AI, OCR, document processing, building API's, automating systems and figuring out how I can make LLM's do work for me.

+**Things I am currently most interested in:**

+1. Langchain
+2. Vector databases

 ---